htotapally/sml/src/README.md

 productprovider

-py_srvcli

-py_srvcli_interface

-web

 Buliding for development purposes

-Each directory has README.md file for building and running docker images
+Each directory has README.md file.
+Follow instructions for building and running images/apps
-1. Build the action interface defined in py_srvcli_interface
-2. Build py_srvcli
-3. Create docker images for orderclient(robotmanager), orderservice(robot)
-4. Create all other docker images